MicrosoftDocs/memdocs/memdocs/intune/user-help/your-device-is-noncompliant-cant-evaluate.md

 # required metadata

 title: Your device is noncompliant | Microsoft Docs
-description: In the Company Portal app, tap Check Compliance.
-The Company Portal app will then tell you what is causing your device to be noncompliant.
+description: Use the check compliance feature in the Company Portal app to find out why your device is noncompliant.
 keywords:
 author: lenewsad
 ms.author: lanewsad